MohammedYoussefSoliman/rdi-task/README.md

 I am using Airbnb code style with some modifications and ESLint is configured. also I am using Husky to perform pre-commit tasks.

+# Project Router

+I am using react-router-dom v6 with an array routing configuration can be found in routes.ts, also all route components are lazy loaded

+# Forms

+I am using react-hook-form in building the task form; however, a native configuration is also provided

+# App State

+This app state is managed by redux-toolkit

+# Fetching Technique

+I am using axios to fetch data from

 ## Available Scripts

 In the project directory, you can run: